simplysowj/react_website_sowji/README.md

 ## Built With

-My personal portfolio <a href="https://simplysowj.vercel.app/" target="_blank">simplysowj.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://simplysowj.vercel.app/" target="_blank">simplysowj.tech</a> which features some of my GitHub projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.
+This project was built using these technologies:

 - React.js
 - Node.js